Naitreey/notes-and-knowledge/cs/database/rdbms/mysql.rst

 Hash index
 """"""""""
-used for: default index type for MEMORY table.
+- used for: default index type for MEMORY table.

-hash index 适合 lookup for exact matches, rather than ranges.
+- hash index 适合 lookup for exact matches, rather than ranges.

-hash index is only available for MEMORY storage engine.
+- hash index is only available for MEMORY storage engine.

+- hash index 是无序的, 不支持排序.

-The MEMORY storage engine can also use B-tree indexes, and you should choose B-tree indexes for MEMORY tables if some queries use range operators.
+- The MEMORY storage engine can also use B-tree indexes, and you should choose B-tree indexes for MEMORY tables if some queries use range operators.

 Composite Index
 ^^^^^^^^^^^^^^^